-The energy spectra were fitted using the sum of a uniform distribution and two gaussians from 15 to 60~keVee:
+The energy spectra were fitted using the sum of a constant and two gaussians from 15 to 60~keVee:

-In figure ~\ref{fig:Coinc_Fit}, the green line represents the fit result, blue and magenta dashed lines the individual contributions.
+In figure~\ref{fig:Coinc_Fit}, the green line represents the fit result, blue and magenta dashed lines the individual contributions.
 Table~\ref{tab:FitInCoinc} presents the values of the fit parameters for both chambers.
-These two peaks, measured at $32.90\pm0.16$ and $45.60\pm0.29\,\mathrm{keVee}$, taking into account the mean values between the two chambers, correspond respectively to the ionization energy released by \Nucl{Pb}{214} and \Nucl{Pb}{210} nuclear recoils.
-Then the measured {\it IQF} values are $Q(\mathrm{^{214}Pb}) = 29.3\pm 0.1\%$ for \Nucl{Pb}{214} and $Q(\mathrm{^{210}Pb}) = 31.1 \pm 0.2~\%$ for \Nucl{Pb}{210} highlighting respectively a $25$ and 22~\% SRIM {\it IQF} overestimation (see table~\ref{tab:Progeny} for simulated values).
-It was shown before by our team that SRIM simulations overestimate the IQF roughly by 20~\% from {\it IQF} measurements on several gas mixtures and for several ions~\cite{Guillaudin2012}.
+These two peaks, measured at $32.85\pm0.28$ and $45.85\pm0.5\,\mathrm{keVee}$, taking into account the mean values between the two chambers, correspond respectively to the ionization energy released by \Nucl{Pb}{214} and \Nucl{Pb}{210} NRs.
+The measured {\it IQF} values are $Q(\mathrm{^{214}Pb}) = 29.2\pm 0.1\%$ for \Nucl{Pb}{214} and $Q(\mathrm{^{210}Pb}) = 31.3 \pm 0.2\%$ for \Nucl{Pb}{210} showing respectively a $25 \%$ and 22\% SRIM {\it IQF} overestimation (see table~\ref{tab:Progeny} for simulated values).
+This is consistent with previous results published by our team on {\it IQF} measurements on several gas mixtures and for several ions~\cite{Guillaudin2012}.

-The ratio of the two peak amplitudes are $2.6 \pm 0.3$ for the chamber 1 and $2.4 \pm 0.3$ for the chamber 2.
-These ratio values are not totally compatible with 2 showing the amount of the presence of the two contributions : \Nucl{Po}{218} and \Nucl{Pb}{206} neglected on the first peak, see discussion in section III-B.
+The ratios of the two peak amplitude are $2.02 \pm 0.12$ for the chamber~1 and $2.04 +/- 0.16$ for the chamber~2 supporting our statement described above about the \Nucl{Po}{218} and \Nucl{Pb}{206} contributions.